telerik/blazor-docs/knowledge-base/common-failed-to-find.md

 ## Error Message

->warning Failed to find a valid digest in the 'integrity' attribute for resource ... with computed SHA-256 integrity ...
+>warning Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.Recurrence.dll' with computed SHA-256 integrity ...
 The resource has been blocked.
 >
+>Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.Documents.SpreadsheetStreaming.dll' with computed SHA-256 integrity ...
+The resource has been blocked.
+>
+>Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.DataSource.dll' with computed SHA-256 integrity ...
+The resource has been blocked.
+>
+>Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.Zip.dll' with computed SHA-256 integrity ...
+The resource has been blocked.
+>
+>Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.Blazor.dll' with computed SHA-256 integrity ...
+The resource has been blocked.
+>
+>Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.FontIcons.dll' with computed SHA-256 integrity ...
+The resource has been blocked.
+>
+>Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.SvgIcons.dll' with computed SHA-256 integrity ...
+The resource has been blocked.
+>
 > Unknown error occured while trying to verify integrity.
+>
+>Error: Failed to start platform.
+Reason: TypeError: Failed to fetch

 ## Cause

-The error `Failed to find a valid digest in the 'integrity' attribute for resource ... with computed SHA-256 integrity ...` is a general Blazor WebAssembly issue, which can result from the build process, publishing process, or browser cache.
+The exception is a general Blazor WebAssembly issue, which can result from the build process, publishing process, or browser cache.
 The Telerik UI for Blazor components are not related to the problem.

 ## Solution